infoready-analytics/nlp-learning/docs/course_content.md

 Go to [this page](context_aware_embedding.md) to get started.

 ## 4. Transfer Learning and Fine-tuning
-WIP
+The utilisation of transfer learning was a big step forward for deep learning in NLP.
+Most of the state of the art models in the past few years utilised transfer learning.
+In this chapter we will explore how transfer learning works in practice.

+Go to [this page](transfer_learning.md) to get started.

-## 5. Pre-trained Pipelines
+## 5. Pre-trained Models
-There are pre-trained, pre-built, ready-to-use pipeline out there that will greatly simplify some standard NLP tasks for you.
-We will try some of them in this chapter.
-And compare the results to your previous models.
+In the right circumstances, utilising the right type of pre-trained NLP models could greatly boost productivity.
+They come in different flavours: saved model weights that you could download, or cloud hosted models that expose a few API endpoints.
+We will explore a few examples in this chapter.

-Go to [this page](pre-trained_pipeline.md) to get started.
+Go to [this page](pre-trained_models.md) to get started.

 ## 6. Topic Modelling
 WIP